 Located to the north-east of Venezuela, Trinidad lies 11km, at its closest point, from the South American mainland, and approximately 19 km off the international shipping lanes to the USA and Europe.
 The country provides an ideal geographical location for importing raw materials from South American countries for processing and exportation.
 Its location below the hurricane belt also provides a safe haven that minimizes operational downtime during the annual hurricane season.

 T&T is a member of the CARICOM Customs Union which gives it market access to 17 million people located among 15 member nations of CARICOM.
-CARICOM has also signed several bilateral trade agreements with various nations and entities, through which manufacturers located in T&T market has access to a global export market of approximately 965 million people.
+CARICOM has also signed several bilateral trade agreements with various nations and entities, through which manufacturers located in T&T market have access to a global export market of approximately 965 million people.

 T&T has two separate ports that handle international containerized cargo, as well as other types of cargo such as dry and liquid bulk and RORO carriers.
 These ports are located in the capital, Port of Spain, and the Point Lisas Industrial Estate.